 Why is the construction experience important?
-Bees can and will build their hives anywhere – in walls, attics, in gaps between bricks.
+Bees build their hives anywhere – in walls, attics, in gaps between bricks.
 Construction knowledge helps when you start deconstructing a home to get to the hive.
-Doing this skillfully and with care and consideration makes it a less expensive repair and project overall.
-Professional bee removal services also know how to care for (and listen to) the bees properly during a removal to keep them as calm as possible.
+Doing this skillfully and carefully makes it a less expensive repair and project overall.

 Before you kill or spray the bees, consider a few key facts.

 - This is your opportunity to save the bees.
 It’s often just as expensive to perform a live bee removal as it is to spray them using a pest control company.
 In fact, we’ll match pricing from a reputable pest control company to help ensure that the bees will survive.
 Bees are an important part of our ecosystem – they provide pollination that produces fruits, vegetables, coffee, cocoa, etc. We’ll rehome them to our yard or to a local beekeeper that will continue to manage and care for them.

 - It’s very important to remove the entire hive, including comb, brood, honey, and all the bees from the home rather than sealing them in.
 Here in Aggieland, Texas, it gets hot and all that organic material will melt and spoil.

 Using a professional when having bees removed from your home is important.
 A professional will explain the steps that are taken to remove the bees – it may be a full day or multi-day project and will often times be timed to make sure the maximum number of bees are collected and removed.